fabric8io/fabric8/docs/faqOsgi.md

 To add the file you can either:

+* in the web console, go to the profile page you want to change, click the **Add** button (top right button bar) and create a new Properties file named **pid.properties** and then edit it to suit.
+* use the [Fabric8 Maven Plugin](http://fabric8.io/gitbook/mavenPlugin.html) to either deploy your profile or [create a profile zip](http://fabric8.io/gitbook/continuousDeployment.html#creating-profile-zips-via-maven) and then [import it](http://fabric8.io/gitbook/continuousDeployment.html#importing-profile-zips)
 * perform a [git clone]() and add the file into the profile's folder and git add / git commit / git push back the change;
-* in the web console, go to the profile page you want to change, click the **Add** button (top right button bar) and create a new Properties file named **pid.properties** and then edit it to suit.